9aylas/MCTF3-Quals_WriteUps/Matrix Adventure.md

  - http://37.187.186.219:5555 -- Our TARGET !

+# Matrix 1 :
 * inspecting the source... nothing's interesting there
 * So i saved the picture (whiterabbit.jpg) and i started analysing it , i found this area "morpheus.matrix:5555"
  ![alt text](https://i.imgur.com/EjZ3azD.png "huh")